amorist/awesome/README.md

 - [rjsf-team/react-jsonschema-form](https://github.com/rjsf-team/react-jsonschema-form) - A React component for building Web forms from JSON Schema.
 - [material-shell/material-shell](https://github.com/material-shell/material-shell) - A modern desktop interface for Linux.
 Improve your user experience and get rid of the anarchy of traditional desktop workflows.
 Designed to simplify navigation and reduce the need to manipulate window
 - [vuestorefront/vue-storefront](https://github.com/vuestorefront/vue-storefront) - The open-source frontend for any eCommerce.
 Built with a PWA and headless approach, using a modern JS stack.
 We have custom integrations with Magento, commercetools, Shopware and Shopify and total cov
-- [siyuan-note/siyuan](https://github.com/siyuan-note/siyuan) - A privacy-first, self-hosted, fully open-source personal knowledge management software, written in typescript and golang.
+- [siyuan-note/siyuan](https://github.com/siyuan-note/siyuan) - A privacy-first, self-hosted, fully open source personal knowledge management software, written in typescript and golang.
 - [grpc/grpc-node](https://github.com/grpc/grpc-node) - gRPC for Node.js
 - [recharts/recharts](https://github.com/recharts/recharts) - Redefined chart library built with React and D3
 - [JordanKnott/taskcafe](https://github.com/JordanKnott/taskcafe) - An open source project management tool with Kanban boards